⚡ WholeTech

 Kirk Watson

-Second tenure as mayor.
+Second tenure.
 Previously served 1997-2001.
 Elected in December 2022 runoff.
 Focused on homelessness, housing, and public safety.

 2015 – 2023